gjb2048/moodle-theme_essential/README.md

 New in 2.5.2
 ========================
  - New theme setting to have user image show in the header when logged in.
  - Font Awesome now loaded and cached through lib.php.
-SHould improve performance
+Should improve performance
- - Minro CSS fixes
+ - Minor CSS fixes

 See the theme in Action
 ========================